 Connecting to the JBL Portable App

-Now, have you heard about the JBL Portable app?
-It’s free to download and will help transform your JBL Bluetooth speakers into a party animal’s dream.
+The JBL Portable app is free to download and will help transform your JBL Bluetooth speakers into a party animal’s dream.

 What’s more, you won’t need your phone on hand when adding new speakers to the existing system.
-You can simply hit the PartyBoost button on the new speaker to integrate it.
+You can simply hit the PartyBoost or Auracast button on the new speaker to integrate it.

 Here’s how to connect to the app: